mateus-rafael42/exercise-tracker/README.md

 # Track your exercise routine

-Note: this project is under development, soon i'll add more information in this readme.
+Note: this project is under development, soon i'll add more information in this readme and comments to the code.

 The idea here is to use ReactJS to make a exercise tracker, where you can create notes that describe the exercises, give the time that they have to be done and a status of done or pending.